Universal limitation of quantum information recovery: symmetry versus coherence: Tips for the application to Hayden-Preskill model with a conservation law

-In this subsection, we show that when $U$ is a typical Haar random unitary with the conservation law of $X$, the assumption \eqref{ex-sc-eq} actually holds.
-To show this explicitly, we firstly define the Haar random unitary with the conservation law of $X$ in the black hole model.
+In this subsection, we show that when $U$ is a typical Haar random unitary with the conservation law of $X$, the assumptions \eqref{ex-sc-eq}, \eqref{assumVB}, \eqref{RstarS} and \eqref{Rstar1.5S} which are the assumptions used in the previous subsection actually hold.
+To prove them explicitly, we define the Haar random unitary with the conservation law of $X$ in the black hole model.
+In this subsection, we assume that each operator $X_{i}$ on each $i$-th qubit \g{is} the same, and that $X_{\alpha}=\sum_{i\in\alpha}X_{i}$ ($\alpha=A,B,A'\mbox{ and }B'$.)
+We also assume that $\calD_{X_i}=1$ and the ground eigenvalue of each $X_i$ is 0.
+We remark that under these assumptions, \eqref{assumVB} clearly holds whenever $\rho_B$ is a non-zero temperature Gibbs state $e^{-\beta X_B}/\Tr[e^{-\beta X_B}]$ for $0\le\beta<\infty$.

 Let us refer to the eigenspace of $X_A+X_B$ whose eigenvalue is $m$ as $\calH^{(m)}$.
 Then, the Hilbert space of $AB$ is written as

 In this model, $X_A+X_B=X_{A'}+X_{B'}=\sum_{h}X_h$ holds ($X_h$ is the operator of $X$ on the $h$-th qubit), and thus $U$ satisfying \eqref{c-law} is also written as